pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

 nightwatch -t tests/searchExample
 ```

-It should open the browser, run the script, and output something like this to the console:
+This should open the browser, run the script, and output something like this to the console:

 ```
 Starting selenium server... started - PID:  4864